AshMoseley/csrf_demo/README.md

 Download and install XAMPP from https://www.apachefriends.org/index.html.
 Ensure that Apache and MySQL are selected during the installation process.

 ## 2. Project Files
-Extract the contents of the provided zip file into the htdocs directory of your XAMPP installation.
+Move the contents of the project zip file into the htdocs directory of your XAMPP installation.
+This can be found at C:\xampp.

 ## 3. Database Setup
 1. Start the Apache and MySQL services via the XAMPP Control Panel.
 2. Open a web browser and navigate to http://localhost/phpmyadmin.
 3. Create a new database named csrf_demo.
+    - Navigate to the sidebar on the left.
+    - Click the "New" option at the top of the list of databases.
+    - Enter "csrf_demo" in the "Database name" field and click create.
-4. Import the Database:
+4. Import the Database Contents:
-- Select the csrf_demo database in phpMyAdmin.
+    - Select the csrf_demo database from the sidebar list in phpMyAdmin.
-- Click on the "Import" tab at the top.
+    - Click on the "Import" tab at the top of the page.
-- Choose the csrf_demo.sql file provided in your project folder.
+    - Click "Browse...", then choose the csrf_demo.sql file provided in this project folder.
     - Click on "Go" to import the database.
 This will set up your tables and initial data.
 ## 4. Configuration Check
 Verify that the database configuration in db.php matches your XAMPP MySQL settings, typically username: root and password: ``, unless you have configured it differently.
+    - To view your MySQL settings, click "config" under the actions of XAMPP's MySQL module.
+    - Select the option "my.ini" to open the configuration file.
+If you have set a password for MySQL, set it as the value for the $password variable in db.php.

 # Running the Application
 ### 1. Access the Application:
 - Navigate to http://localhost/csrf_demo/index.php in your web browser.
 - Log in using the credentials provided (if specific users are included in the csrf_demo.sql, use those credentials).
 ### 2. Perform the CSRF Attack:
-- Open a new tab and navigate to http://localhost/csrf_demo/malicious.html to simulate the CSRF attack which attempts to change the user's email without their knowledge.
+- Open a new tab and navigate to http://localhost/csrf_demo/malicious.html to simulate a CSRF attack which attempts to change the user's email without their knowledge.
+- This runs a script containing a POST request that submits an email of our choosing into the email submission box.
-### 3. Verify the Attack:
+### 3. Verify the Success of the Attack:
-- Return to the dashboard tab and refresh the page to see if the email has been changed, indicating a successful CSRF attack.
+- Return to the dashboard tab and refresh the page to see if the email has been changed.
+If so, the attack was successful.

 # Applying the Patch
 ### 1. Enable CSRF Protection: